Erastova-group/ClayCode/docs/userguide.md

 1 - Obtain a crystal structure. <br/>
 We recommend downloading .cif from the [American Mineralogist Crystal Structure Database](http://rruff.geo.arizona.edu/AMS/amcsd.php).

-2 - Convert it to full ocupancy expanded structure .gro (or .pdb). <br/>
+2 - Convert it to full occupancy expanded structure .gro (or .pdb). <br/>
 We recommend using one of the the following [OpenBabel](http://openbabel.org/wiki/Main_Page), [Avogadro](https://avogadro.cc)[@hanwell2012avogadro] (not Avogadro2) or [Mercury](https://www.ccdc.cam.ac.uk/solutions/software/mercury/) by CCDC (licence needed).
 We prefer Avogadro.

 3 - Manually rename the atoms in the .gro to have unique names. <br/>